Winter Roof Maintenance: Avoid roof repairs

 In the last post, we looked at how you should take care of your roof during autumn.
 If you heeded that advice, you’re already in a good place, but still not in a place to hibernate all winter and not look at your roof until spring.
 To avoid costly roof repairs, follow simple winter roof maintenance steps below.

 Winter is, by far, the most intense season for roofing and roof repairs.
 You’ve seen the winters around here in recent years, and they haven’t been especially kind.
 Father winter can take a hefty toll on your asphalt shingle roof.
 Even though you may have followed the advice of our autumn rooferendum, we’re here with more advice to beat back the blizzards and keep your roofs in good shape throughout the winter.
-Proper winter roof maintenance is key to the longevity of roof.
+Proper roof maintenance is key to the longevity of your roof.

 This will be your best effort against needing roof repairs during the winter.
 Every roofing company will tell you truthfully that any roofing issues you may discover during fall will only be exponentially worse during winter.
 Clear debris, clean gutters, and make sure to address any roofing problems well ahead of the first snowfall.